Skip Ribbon Commands

 • Continue to improve alignment with other reporting frameworks, including the Greenhouse Gas Protocol and the Australian Government’s Climate Active program.

-• Improve clarity on the application of Residual Mix Factors and market-based scope 2 emissions accounting.
+• Improve clarity on the application of residual mix factors and market-based scope 2 emissions accounting.

 • Expand eligible inputs to the calculation of net emissions and renewable electricity percentage.